-MISSION STATEMENT: The mission of Mobile Christian School is to provide a quality education in a Christian environment which develops the entire person and produces young people with both the desire and ability to serve God, family, and fellow man.
+MISSION STATEMENT: The mission of Mobile Christian School is to provide a college preparatory education in a Christ centered community which equips our students with the desire and ability to serve God, family and fellow man.

 PROGRAM: High school students are recommended for courses appropriate to their ability levels.
 Placement in courses is based on academic performance and standardized test scores.
 Students take university dual enrollment, honors curriculum or college prep.
 Course recommendations are made by the teaching and guidance faculty with administrative approval.
 We are a comprehensive high school, offering a range of academic courses and extracurricular programs.
 No vocational programs or special education services are available.

 HIGH SCHOOL CURRICULUM